pattyjula/Git-reference/docs/git-commands.md

 Here are some useful reference points for working with Python in ArcGIS Pro.

 # Creating virtual environment with ArcGIS Pro
 When you upgrade to a new version of ArcGIS Pro you will need to recreate your virtual environment.
-Below are the steps for upgrading to AGPro 3.0.
-The previous steps are kept below.
+Below are the steps for upgrading in ArcGIS Pro 3.0.

 Create a clone of the arcgis env